datagrok-ai/public/packages/ODEs/README.md

-# ODEs
+# Deqs

-ODEs is a [package](https://datagrok.ai/help/develop/develop#packages) for the [Datagrok](https://datagrok.ai) platform.
+Deqs is a [package](https://datagrok.ai/help/develop/develop#packages) for the [Datagrok](https://datagrok.ai) platform.
 It provides in-browser tools for solving [intial value problem](https://en.wikipedia.org/wiki/Initial_value_problem) for systems of ordinary differential equations (ODE).

 * Go to **Apps** and run **EquaSleek X**
 * Enter formulas or modify template
 * Press <i class="fas fa-play"></i> **Run** button on the top panel

-The solver requires ODEs specification in the declarative form.
+The solver takes a set of the differential equations in a declarative form, and creates a UI that solves the equations, visualizes the results, and lets you change parameters on the fly.

 ## Quick start

-Datagrok ensures intuitive tools for the rapid solving ODEs.
+Datagrok provides intuitive tools for the rapid solving ODEs.

 * Run the solver:
   * Go to **Apps** and run **EquaSleek X**